Aude: Demography

 The inhabitants of Aude are known as Audois.
-The 1990 census confirmed a growth in population since the 1960s with about 700 people more per year.
-This growth is explained by the return of pensioners aged over 60 years to their place of origin and to immigration from the Mediterranean basin.
+Its population increases, due to positive migration balance, offset by slightly negative natural growth.

-At the last census, the population of Aude represented 0.5% of the French population and 14.1% of the population of Languedoc-Roussillon.
-It is predominantly rural with a density of 48 inhabitants per km^{2}, which is slightly less than half the national average.
+Aude is predominantly rural with a population density of 62 inhabitants per km^{2}, which is about half of the national average.
 The two main cities, Carcassonne and Narbonne, are medium-sized cities comprising only one third of the inhabitants of the department.
-In 2017, the department had 370,260 inhabitants.

 Transport

 Two major roads cross the Aude.
 From west to east the A61 autoroute (Autoroute des Deux Mers) connects Narbonne and Toulouse via Carcassonne.
 From north to south, following the Mediterranean coast, the A9 autoroute links Montpellier with Spain.

 The rail network follows the same route as the road network.
 It is a low speed system, but a project is under way to build a fast line to Spain as part of the Trans-European Rail network.

+In terms of air travel, the department is served by Carcassonne Airport which provides direct routes some European destinations.
+The nearest major airport is Toulouse–Blagnac Airport which is mostly used by air travellers from the department.

 Finally, Aude is crossed by the Canal du Midi which is a major waterway that allows tourists to pass from the Atlantic Ocean to the Mediterranean Sea.
 It comes into the west of Aude at Seuil de Naurouze then joins the Mediterranean at Sète.